How to save money on a cruise: 45 expert tips

 • For every $1 on all other purchases, you’ll earn 1 MyCruise point

-For example, if you spend $2,000 on a Royal Caribbean or Celebrity cruise, you will earn 4,000 MyCruise points.
+For example, if you spend $2,000 on a Royal Caribbean cruise, you will earn 4,000 MyCruise points.
 If you are not spending frequently with either cruise line, it will take you much longer to accrue enough points for a worthwhile reward.

 Generally speaking, this is not a great earning structure for a travel credit card.
 Unless you spend a good chunk of change with Royal Caribbean or Celebrity Cruises exclusively, you’ll pretty much be earning 1 point per $1 spent.